levisstrauss/issue-tracker/README.md

     - And that will solve that issue
 - Forty-first commit to GitHub: Added the login and logout link in the navbar component
 ---
+### Push the login and logout link to the right of the navbar
+    - import {Flex} from "@radix-ui/themes";
+    - <Flex css={{justifyContent: space-between }}> // Share the avalable space between the two elements
+    - Solve the align with FLex of Radiux UI
+    - Use Container component of Radix UI to wrap the Navbar component that will make sure that Everything is aligned perfectly
+- Forty-second commit to GitHub: Change the layout of the navbar
+---